Skip to main content

 Reliability depends on route and usage details, not headline pricing alone.
 Wise states usage-based pricing with no subscription plans, shows a 31 USD Wise Business setup fee, and lists sending and converting from 0.57%, while actual cost still depends on route and currency.
 It also lists 6.11 USD for receiving USD wire and Swift payments, and card fees are per account per month with 2 free withdrawals up to 100 USD/month, then 1.5 USD per withdrawal plus 2% over 100 USD.
 Payment method availability can vary by country or currency, so verify your actual corridors before rollout.

 For Wise Business, verify the exact routes you will use, check whether volume may cross the 25,000 USD monthly discount threshold, confirm the discount is cumulative across transfers, and note that it resets on the first of the month.
 Keep the regulator-standardized fee document in your procurement pack so stakeholders review the same artifact.
-For Novo and Bluevine Business Checking, this grounding pack does not establish their fees or eligibility, so treat those items as unknown until each provider supplies current documentation and sample outputs.
+For Novo and Bluevine Business Checking, treat fees and eligibility as unknown until each provider supplies current documentation and sample outputs.

 Educational content only.
 Not legal, tax, or financial advice.